godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_vector3>` **linear_interpolate** **(** :ref:`Vector3<class_vector3>` b, :ref:`float<class_float>` t **)**

-Linearly interpolates the vector to a given one (b), by the given amount (t).
+Linearly interpolates the vector to a given one (b), by the given amount (t). (t) should be a float of 0.0-1.0, a percentage of how far along the interpolation is.

 .. _class_Vector3_max_axis: